 If you or a loved one are in need of palliative care, the best thing you can do is reach out for information.
 This FAQ is a great place to start.
 Here we will provide answers to some of the most commonly asked questions about palliative care and how it might benefit you or your family member.
 Contact Compassus at 833.380.9583 to learn more today.

 What Is Palliative Care?

-Palliative Care (pronounced pal-lee-uh-tiv) is medical care focused on relieving the symptoms and stress of a serious illness—whatever the diagnosis.
-It is an extra layer of support to improve quality of life for patient and their families.
+Palliative Care is medical care focused on relieving the symptoms and stress of a serious illness, whatever the diagnosis, along with a standard course of treatment.
+It is an extra layer of support to improve the quality of life for patients and their families.

-- Improving quality of life by helping patients gain strength, reduce stress and improve their ability to tolerate medical treatments.
+- Improving the quality of life by helping patients gain strength, reduce stress, and improve their ability to tolerate medical treatments.

-- Access to a team trained to listen and coordinate care so patients receive the care they want, especially during critical moments.
+- Access to a team trained to listen and coordinate personalized care, so patients receive the care they want, especially during critical moments.

 - Practical and emotional support for families

 Talk to your doctor about ordering a palliative care consultation for you or someone you’re caring for.
-If the doctor feels you may benefit from a consultation, he or she will request one.
+If the doctor feels you may benefit from a consultation, they will request one.

 Medicare, Medicaid, and most private insurance plans cover all or part of the palliative care consultation.
 If you have questions about coverage, call your insurance company or a local Compassus location.

 Palliative care is for people at any stage of their illness.
 The illness does not have to be life-threatening.
 Because of Medicare requirements, hospice is typically for patients with a life expectancy of six months or less.